myouju/resume/README.md

 Email: y@youju.jp

 ## Summary
-- 6 years of experience in building/operating data analytics infrastructure and data flow
+- 8 years of experience in building/operating data analytics infrastructure and data flow
-- 5 years of experience in developing batches and APIs (Rest, gRPC) in a microservice architecture in Go and Python
+- 9 years of experience in developing batches and APIs (Rest, gRPC) in a microservice architecture in Go and Python
-- Leadership experience(up to 5 team members)
+- Leadership experience(up to 20 members)
 - Native Japanese
 - Reading/Writing English

 ## Work Experience
+### Knowledge Work, Inc. Tokyo, Japan Jan 2023 - Current
+Software and Data Engineer
+- Developing web services with Golang
+- Improving API latency and tuning database
+- ETL optimization, design, coding and data engineering process tuning using Python, dbt, and BigQuery

-### BHI, Inc. Tokyo, Japan Mar 2020 - Current
+### BHI, Inc. Tokyo, Japan Mar 2020 - Dec 2022
-Team Leader - Backend Engineer
+Chief Technology Officer - Backend and Data Engineer
 - Leading the Core API team and managed the release schedule of the API to improve quality of service
 - Reimplemented with Go(gRPC) and rearchitected with GCP(GKE, Cloud PubSub)
+- Developing web services with Vue3 and Go(gRPC)
+- Managing members and projects
+- ETL optimization, design, coding and data engineering process tuning using Python, dbt, and BigQuery
+- Negotiated with customers on technical and security specifications

 ### 400F, Inc. Tokyo, Japan May 2018 - Oct 2019
 Chief Technology Officer - Full-Stack Engineer